-- 1. Only a certified teacher may be left in charge. - 2.
-One teacher shall be in charge to make decisions. - 3.
-Remuneration shall be paid at \$50.00 per day pro-rated. - 4.
-The responsibility of the teacher in charge cannot be delegated to non-certificated personnel. - 5.
-The principal and teacher in charge will determine whether or not a substitute teacher will be hired to teach in place of the teacher in charge if conditions are warranted. - 6.
-When the Principal is expected to be away for an extended period of time exceeding ten working days an Acting Principal shall be appointed. - 7.
-The Acting Principal shall receive an administrative allowance equivalent to 1/200th of the administration allowance of the incumbent Principal.
+- 1. Only a certified teacher may be appointed in charge when the principal is absent. - 2.
+Remuneration is determined by School Council. - 3.
+The responsibility of the teacher in charge cannot be delegated to non-certificated personnel. - The principal will determine whether or not a substitute teacher will be hired to teach in place of the teacher in charge.
+The Principal will review the reference document Teacher-in-Charge: Roles & Responsibilities with the candidate prior to the TIC accepting the appointment. - 5.
+When the Principal is expected to be away for an extended period of time exceeding ten working days an Acting Principal shall be appointed by the Superintendent in consultation with Pastor and School Council Chairperson. - 6.
+Where an Acting Principal is appointed they shall receive daily remuneration equivalent to 1/220th of step One on the Principals' salary grid for that school.

-Category: EDUCATION POLICY MANUAL SCHOOL OPERATIONS
+Category: Policy: EDUCATION POLICY MANUAL SCHOOL OPERATIONS 315

-Policy: 315

 Approved Date: Committee work May 3/2000

 Revised Date: Working Policy June 11, 2001

 Page: 1 of 1